 Section 1.
 One Vote

-Each voting member of the Network shall have one vote in meetings at which they are present.
+Each Member of the Network shall have one vote in Membership Meetings at which they are present.

-Each voting member serving on a -committee shall have one vote on that committee.
-Committees may develop their own procedures that permit absentee, proxy, phone, or mail votes to effectively conduct their work.
+Each Individual Member, or representative of an Organizational Member, serving on a committee shall have one vote on that committee.
+Committees may develop their own procedures that permit absentee, proxy, phone, other electronic, or mail votes, including such votes cast following a meeting, to effectively conduct their work.

 Section 2.
 Quorum

-A majority of the Membership, Executive Committee or other Committee members entitled to vote must be present at the meeting to constitute a quorum.
-If less than a quorum is present, a meeting may be conducted, but no votes on action items or motions can be taken.
+A majority of the Membership, Steering Council, or other committees, entitled to vote, must be present at a meeting to constitute a quorum.
+If less than a quorum is present, a meeting may be conducted, but no decisions on action items or motions will be officially concluded unless in compliance with procedures addressing votes cast following a meeting.

 Section 3.
 Majority Carries

-Except as otherwise provided in the Governance Charter for the Network and Committee meeting, a simple majority of votes cast shall carry the motion.
+Except as otherwise provided in the Governance Charter a simple majority of votes cast shall carry a motion in all Network meetings.

 ARTICLE 5 – MEETINGS OF THE MEMBERSHIP